Skip to content

 • Charge offenders under the Criminal Code and/or Provincial and Municipal acts

-These powers are limited to incidents on or related to properties and vehicles owned, occupied, or leased by OC Transpo.
+These powers are limited to incidents on or related to properties under control of OC Transpo.

 24/7 Patrol